connorskees/connorskees.github.io/content/blog/miniz-optimization.md

 ...
 200 more results
 ```

 Quite a bit of variance.
 But if we look at the percentages, 99.5% of cases have a difference of 1.
-The rest of the cases all have pretty low counts relative to the max.
-So now we know what case we want to investigate.
+The rest of the cases all have pretty low counts relative to the total.
+So now we know which case we want to investigate.

 Right now we're checking the absolute difference, so we're not actually checking whether `out_pos` is greater than or less than `source_pos`.
 This can affect the changes that we're making, so let's see which one is more common.